 First Things First

 You need to download and install these apps on your computer.
-If you have any of them then you do not need to install them again:
+If you have either of them then you do not need to install them again:

 Calibre is of course the ebook library management tool.
 I’ve mentioned it once or twice, and that’s what you’re going to use to remove the DRM.
 And K4PC is how you’ll download the ebooks.

-Install the apps one at a time (and set up your account with the K4PC app, if you haven't already).
-While they're being installed, go download this ZIP file full of plugins:
+Install the apps one at a time (and set up your account with the K4PC app, if you haven’t already).
+While it’s being installed, go to the Apprentice Alf website and download the ZIP file full of plugins.

 Got everything installed?
 Good.